Iris: Integrating Language into Diffusion-based Monocular Depth Estimation: C. Additional Experiments

 \subsection{C.2.
 Ablation for prompts to generate text}

-To mimic the language description that humans might provide to assist depth estimator during practical usage, we use the visual question-answering model LLaVA v1.6 Mistral~\cite{liu2023improved}.
-Here we want to study the effect of different prompts.
+To study the effect of different prompts for text generation, here we use Marigold~\cite{Marigold} and the visual question-answering model LLaVA v1.6 Mistral~\cite{liu2023improved} to generate one text for each training image and testing image.
 The prompt we use should elicit responses that capture essential details, including the positioning of objects, their interactions, and notable features that influence monocular depth estimation.
 We generate different prompts using ChatGPT 4o~\cite{openai2024chatgpt4}, with the prompt:

 \textit{``Generate prompt for a vision-language model to generate language description for each given image in one sentence.
 The prompt we use needs to elicit responses that include essential details, such as the positioning of objects, their interactions, and notable features that may impact depth estimation." }